toolleeo/cli-apps/README.md

 ## <a name="shells"></a>Shells

+Shell programs that enables the interaction through the terminal.

 * [Bash](https://www.gnu.org/software/bash/) - (Bourne Again SHell) The most widespread system shell to date.
 * [Cat9](https://github.com/letoram/cat9) - Cat9 is a user shell script for LASH - a command-line shell that discriminates against terminal emulators, written in Lua.
 * [cosh](https://github.com/tomhrr/cosh) - Concatenative command-line shell.